Feed Ingredients

 Phytate causes deficiencies of iron, zinc, calcium, copper, and magnesium.

-If phytate cannot be eliminated, additional vitamins and minerals should be added to the feed.
+If phytate cannot be removed, additional vitamins and minerals must be added to the feed.

 How can we assist you?